tjguk/networkzero/examples/chat/readme.txt

-This example implements a very simple many-to-many chat system.
-One of the machines need to run the hub.
-(If it finds there's one already running, it will just shut own again).
+This example implements a very simple hub-based (ie not peer-to-peer) chat system.
+One machine need to start the hub.
+(If there's one already running, it will just shut down again).

-Each other machine will need to run two processes: status.py, which shows who's joined and left and who's saying what; and chat.py, which enters people into the chat and sends their messages.
+Each other machine will need to run two processes:

+* status.py shows who's joined and left and who's saying what
+* chat.py enters people into the chat and publishes the messages the type

-The hub ("chat-hub") receives messages via send_message/wait_for_message from the chat processes and sends out notifications ("chat-updates") via send_notification/wait_for_notification which are picked up by the status processes.
+The hub (advertised as "chat-hub") receives messages via send_message/wait_for_message from the chat processes and sends out notifications (advertised as "chat-updates") which are picked up via send_notification/wait_for_notification by the status processes.

 Obviously a more sophisticated version of this could use pygame or tkinter windows to display the updates along side the input.